Rio de Janeiro

 You’re likely to see bolinhos de bacalhau — a local favorite — on many Rio menus.
 (Photo: Shutterstock)

-Like so many of the world’s greatest cuisines, when you bring together influences from around the globe, good food emerges.
-Heavily influenced by African, Caribbean and Portuguese culinary history, Rio’s must-eat foods do more than just entice you —they practically insist you enjoy more.
+Today, Rio is a vibrant cultural and culinary melting pot, with a cuisine that draws on foodways from all of the world, while at the same time being utterly unique.
+Heavily influenced by African, Caribbean, Indigenous, and Portuguese culinary history, Rio’s must-eat foods do more than just entice you —they practically insist you enjoy more.

 Açai

-While açai, an Amazonian super-berry that tastes like blackberry with a hint of cocoa, has become ubiquitous across the United States, it hails from Brazil and appears just about everywhere you look in Rio.
+Açai, an Amazonian berry that tastes like blackberry with a hint of cocoa that has become ubiquitous across the globe, hails from Brazil.
+This brilliant purple fruit appears just about everywhere you look in Rio.
 Most cariocas eat light breakfasts to save room for lunch, which has helped local chain Polis Sucos become so popular.
 Every morning this corner juice bar’s Ipanema location overflows with locals and travelers alike, looking to give their mornings a boost via a bowl of açai mixed with fruit and granola.
 With that first bite of chilled, lush açai, you can almost feel the waves beckon from the nearby beach.

 Pastéis

-You can smell pastéis frying almost anytime you pass any restaurant in Rio, and the aroma alone is enough to stop you in your tracks.
-Similar to empanadas, pastéis are small pastries deep fried until lightly crisp and filled with everything from ground beef with egg and olive to Nutella with apricots and walnuts.
-Although pasteis are available throughout Rio, the quality and variety at Bar do Adão are unrivaled.
-The chain has locations across Rio, including in Lapa, Copacabana, Tijuca and Leblon, meaning that you’re almost always within walking distance of a delicious pasteis —and an accompanying beer or two.
+You can smell pastéis cooking almost anytime you pass any restaurant in Rio, and the aroma alone is enough to stop you in your tracks.
+Similar to empanadas, pastéis are small pastries deep-fried until crisp.
+They’re stuffed with everything from from savory fillings such as ground beef with egg and olives to sweeter offerings such as Nutella with apricots and walnuts.
+Although pastéis are available throughout Rio, the quality and variety at Bar do Adão are unrivaled.
+The chain has locations across Rio, including in Lapa, Copacabana, Tijuca and Leblon, meaning that you’re almost always within walking distance of a delicious pastéis.
+Wash it all down with a cold beer or two.

 Churrasco